10 Hours Walking tour itinerary for Jerusalem, Bethlehem & Bethlehem: Do This Private Tour Of Two Holy Cities

 This tour is subject to Palestinian authority regulations.

-Palestinian guide meets tour only at border post.
+Palestinian guide meets tour only at the border post.

 Change of vehicle is required for entry to Palestinian Authority territory.